dicethedev/dicethedev/README.md

 I am currently a Mad Web3 Frontend Engineer, working with NextJS, ReactJS, Typescript, JavaScript, EthersJS, Wagmi, Viem,  Solidity, and CSS Frameworks.
 I specialized in building DApps for Web3 and I have a great interest in the Blockchain Space.

-My end Goal is to become a Mad Software Engineer (Frontend) contributing to wallet, SDK EIP's <Ethereum Improvement Proposals> (Frontend Engineer @ Ethereum)....
+My end Goal is to become a Mad Software Engineer contributing to wallets, SDK EIP's <Ethereum Improvement Proposals> (SDK Engineer @ Ethereum)....
 Trust me, I am working towards it :)

 <br />